hasadna/datacity-k8s/docs/UPDATE_INSTANCE.md

 ## Deploy / update existing instance

-Run the Jenkins job `update-instance`
+Run the Argo Workflows template `cco-update-instance` under `datacity` namespace

 If the job failed, try to re-run a couple of time before panicking